swlaschin/fsharpforfunandprofit.com/index.md

 <div class="span6">
   <h3><img src="/assets/img/glyphicons/glyphicons_064_lightbulb.png" class="bs-icon"> Learn to think functionally</h3>
-  <p>“Thinking functionally” is critical to getting the most out of F#, so I will spend a lot of time on getting the basics down, and I will generally avoid too much discussion of the hybrid and OO features.</p>
+  <p>"Thinking functionally" is critical to getting the most out of F#, so I will spend a lot of time on getting the basics down, and I will generally avoid too much discussion of the hybrid and OO features.</p>
 </div>

     <div class="span6">